helmutkian/cl-react/README.md

          ...)))
 ````

-Def-component tightens it up to this:
+`def-component` tightens it up to this:

 ````common-lisp
 (def-component sample-component